-- Currently, Zoom seems to be the best option.
-Since the pandemic, most of us have learned how to navigate the basics of Zoom and therefore it is generally familiar to most people. - Free Zoom accounts are limited to a 40-minute meeting so you will need to get access to a paid Zoom link to have a 60-minute AE class session.
+- Zoom is the obvious option since most of us have learned how to navigate the basics of Zoom.
+However, free Zoom accounts are limited to a 40-minute meeting so you will need to get access to a paid Zoom link to have a 60-minute AE class session. - Google Meet is a great Zoom alternative their free version offers breakout rooms and meetings with up to 100 people with no time limit.

-What Zoom features should I know how to navigate?
+In either Zoom or Google Meet, what features should I know how to navigate?

 - You should be able to:

-- Host a zoom meeting
+- Host a meeting

-- o Invite participants to a zoom meeting
+- o Invite participants to a meeting

 - Enable a co-host (if there are two facilitators)

 - Start and end a meeting

 - Perform audio controls -mute yourself and/or participants

 - Change gallery and speaker views for participants

 - Share your screen so participants can see the AE slides

 - Form breakout groups

 - Mute participants

 - Navigate the chat

-- o Play music over zoom
+- Play music